David Rollins (baseball): Chicago Cubs

 On November 18, 2016, the Chicago Cubs claimed Rollins off waivers.

-Texas Rangers

 He was designated for assignment by the Cubs, and claimed by the Texas Rangers on November 22.

-Philadelphia Phillies

 On December 2, the Philadelphia Phillies claimed Rollins off waivers from the Rangers.
 He was designated for assignment by the Phillies on December 14.

-Second Stint with Rangers

-On December 21, the Rangers claimed Rollins for the second time.
+On December 21, the Texas Rangers claimed Rollins for the second time.

-Second Stint with Cubs

 On December 23, 2016, Rollins was claimed off of waivers by the Chicago Cubs.
 He was designated for assignment by the Cubs on February 8, 2017.
-On August 4, Rollins was released by the Cubs.
+In 32 games for the Triple–A Iowa Cubs, he recorded a 5.79 ERA with 39 strikeouts across 42 innings pitched.
+On August 4, Rollins was released by the Cubs organization.

 Sussex County Miners

 On February 14, 2018, Rollins signed with the Sussex County Miners of the Can-Am League.

-Second Stint with Mariners
+He made 16 starts for the Miners, compiling a 9–3 record and 2.23 ERA with 105 strikeouts across 113 innings of work.

+Seattle Mariners (second stint)

 On August 14, 2018, Rollins' contract was purchased by the Seattle Mariners organization.
-He elected free agency on November 2, 2018.
+He made 4 starts for the Triple–A Tacoma Rainiers, struggling to a 9.61 ERA with 17 strikeouts across 19 2/3 innings.
+Rollins elected free agency following the season on November 2.